Mixing LSMC and PDE Methods to Price Bermudan Options: A Hybrid LSMC/PDE algorithm

 We refer the reader to \ref{app:algstate} for a pseudo-code based formal description.

-Although we solve a PDE over thousands of paths of $v_t$ over each time interval $[t_n,t_{n+1}]$ and solve a linear-regression problem for each $s_i \in \calS$ and $t_n$, the computational costs and run time are not as high as they may seem.
-First, the PDEs over each volatility path, and the regressions at $s_i \in \calS$, are independent and can be parallelized.
-Also, based on (\ref{eqn:estcoef}), the regression problems at time $t_n$ require only one matrix inversion, and its result is applied to each of the $N_s^{d_S}$ regression sites.
-Finally, in Section \ref{section:pathred}, we discuss two methods which allow us to reduce the algorithm's complexity.

-We immediately see that our algorithm provides dimensional reduction from the PDE and regression perspective, and variance reduction from the MC perspective for a fixed simulation budget.
-If one employs a fully numerical scheme to solve the conditional PDEs, the algorithm is, in principle, capable of handling $3 + n$ dimensional problems where one solves a PDE over three dimensional asset space and simulates $n$ volatility variables.
-Although our set up is described in the context of an asset-volatility space setting, the algorithm can be applied to any situation where certain variables appear in the payoff and others appear in the background.
-For these settings, one should simulate the background variables and solve PDEs over the variables that appear in the payoff function.

-As we shall see, the algorithm tends to be fairly accurate, for a given computational budget, in determining the time-zero value surface and optimal exercise regions.
-This may be attributed to the stability provided by our PDE grid, $\calS$.
+In Section \ref{section:NumericalExamples}, we show that the algorithm accurately, for a given computational budget, determines the time-zero value surface and optimal exercise regions.
+This may be attributed to the presence of our PDE grid, $\calS$.
 When the conditional PDEs are solved along each path, we obtain our pre-surface as described in Subsection \ref{sec:step1}.
 At this point one has two choices: global or local regression.
 Our regression approach can be viewed as a special type of dimension reduced, local regression which is tailored to the presence of $\calS$ and is equivalent to local regression onto $N_s^{d_S}$ carefully chosen regions.
-If $N_s = 128$ and $d_S = d_v = 2$, we are regressing onto $16,384$ families of basis functions at the cost of inverting a single matrix of size $d_B \times d_B$ where $d_B$ is about $10$, and a single matrix-multiplication for each $S \in \calS$.
-Also, $C_n(s_j,v)$ is typically simple to fit as a function of $v$ and often does not require more than three or four monomials in each volatility dimension, resisting the well-known Basis Selection Problem.
+If $N_s = 128$ and $d_S = d_v = 2$, we are regressing onto $16,384$ families of basis functions at the cost of inverting a single matrix of size $d_B \times d_B$ where $d_B$ is about $10$, and a single matrix-multiplication for each $S \in \calS$; the latter step introducing non-trivial costs as $d_S$ increases.
+The fact that we must only invert a single regression matrix, independent of $S \in \calS$, at each time step will be made more clear in Section \ref{section:algpf}.
+Also, $C_n(s_j,v)$ is typically simple to fit as a function of $v$ and seems to resist the Basis Selection Problem.

 Working with $\calS$ has other advantages as well.
 In comparison to standard approaches to LSMC, there is a fundamental shift in how we compare the continuation value to the exercise value and locate the exercise boundary.
 At time $n$, when setting the value of $V_n$ for each $s_i \in \calS$ we have